-This is a question that I have been asked hundreds of times.
-It is the dream of many young actors to be a star on a Disney Channel show.
+This is a question that I’ve been asked hundreds of times.
+It’s the dream of many young actors to be a star on a Disney Channel show.
 Selena Gomez, Zac Efron, Miley Cyrus, Justin Timberlake, Demi Lovato, Ryan Gosling, and Christina Aguilera—many of today’s stars got their start on the Disney Channel.

 My experience with Disney ranges from casting the series, “The Suite Life of Zack and Cody” and a number of pilots including the hugely successful “Hannah Montana.”

-When casting for the Disney Channel or any other kids network, we are looking for young talent who can act, sing, and dance.
+When casting for the Disney Channel or any other kids network, we’re looking for young talent who can act, sing, and dance.
 But of all these talents, acting is the most important.

 You need to understand comedy and know how to make the moments in a scene.
 We loved finding kids who knew how to hit the “comedic beats” and could make us laugh, but then also knew how to make those moments that were real and honest.

 Here is what I recommend you do to prepare when the opportunity arises:

 1. Take acting classes, improvisation classes, musical theater classes, etc., and continue to work on your craft.

 When you’re starting out as an actor, you don’t usually have a lot of credits.
 Being in a class teaches you different techniques and skills.
 Classes also give you the opportunity to perform and practice those skills.

 2. If you’re a singer, have 30–60 seconds of a song prepared that really showcases your voice.